 Korgs I’ve Owned Part 1 — DS-8 and SQD-8

 On numerous occasions, I’ve alluded to having a love/hate relationship with Korg keyboards.
-With the exception of a few scant hours with a modular Moog in college, and some experimentation designing various circuitry of my own shortly after, my adventures in “modern” MIDI synthesizers began with Korg.
+With the exception of a few scant hours with a modular Moog in college, and some experimentation designing various circuitry of my own shortly after, my synthesis adventures in general, and with “modern” MIDI synthesizers in particular, began with Korg.
 And, I’ve been going back to the well ever since.

 DS-8 and SQD-8

 The first Korgs in my life were the DS-8 digital synthesizer and SQD-8 8-track MIDI sequencer.
 The DS-8 was an interesting synth.
 It was an attempt, I believe, to be a simplified 4-operator FM synthesizer that was simultaneously a multitimbral performance synth.
 It was even based on an enhanced Yamaha 4-operator FM synth chip that was found in a number of Yamaha keyboards!
 The enhancements to the Yamaha chip, however, surpassed anything that Yamaha ever did on that particular platform.
 The DS-8 offered up 16 oscillators that could be utilized in four modes: single, dual (which doubled the same sound for fatter sound), layer (which allowed mixing of two sounds at the same time across the entire keyboard), and “combi,” (which allowed up to 8 sounds to be used simultaneously, either on the keyboard or controlled by an external keyboard or sequencer).